Best Jar Openers for arthritic hands

 If you cannot afford corded electric jar openers but your arthritis is severe – your best optins are Besmon electric jar opener and Robo Twist as seen on TV battery operated jar opener.
 By the way, the Hammacher Schlemmer website sells the Robotwist jar opener with a lifetime warranty.

 Read an in-depth article about One touch jar openers: battery operated and electric corded.

 I recommend them because with this type of the opener you can use the strength of both hands to hold the jar while metal teeth of the opener are strongly grabbing the lid. ( Just to be clear: you don’t have to use both hands, a person with one hand can open the jar with this kind of opener but I am talking about the possibility – it is the only kind of the opener where the strength of both hands can be used to hold onto the jar itself).

 The only negative I can see about this kind of opener is that it needs to be installed with screws under a cabinet.
 It is easy to do by yourself because the opener comes with predrilled holes and an adhesive sticker that keeps the gadget in place while you screw it under the cabinet.
 But if your arthritis is severe- you might need to call somebody for installation.
-Most manufacturers of this kind of opener (EZ Off and Uncapper) are made in the USA and backed by a lifetime warranty.
+Some manufacturers of this kind of opener (for example, EZ Off ) are made in the USA and backed by a lifetime warranty.

 A word of caution – if you are not able to raise your hands to the under cabinet level – then this kind of opener is not for you.